 Transportation After School

-The BGC provides transportation from the following schools each day to the Appleton BGC for a fee of $1 per day per child, Edison, Franklin, Houdini, Huntley, Classical, Janet Berry, Ferber, and Richmond.
-There is no cost associated with transportation from Jefferson.
-As always, financial support is always available.
+The BGC provides transportation from the following schools each day to the Appleton BGC for a fee of $1 per day per child, Edison, Franklin, Houdini, Huntley, Classical, Janet Berry, Ferber, Jefferson and Richmond.
+As always, financial support is available.
 Reach out to Kelsey Fulmer, Appleton Branch Director if you are in need of support with this fee.

 Page Turners Early Literacy Tutoring Program